U.S. ship to depart soon on chemical weapons mission to Mediterranean

 Rick Jordan, the Cape Ray's civilian captain, said the ship had undergone sea trials last week to prove it was ready for the voyage after a period of inactivity.
 Additional sea trials are planned for next week to test the hydrolysis system while under way and to train the crew for possible emergencies.

-"We have not tested this on board yet," he said, motioning to arched tents on the Cape Ray's lower deck where two Defence Department Field Deployable Hydrolysis Systems have been installed.
+"We have not tested this on board yet," he said, motioning to arched tents on the Cape Ray's lower deck where two Defense Department Field Deployable Hydrolysis Systems have been installed.

 The ship is expecting to destroy about 700 tons of chemical weapons precursor agents, Kendall said.
 The actual work could probably be done in 45 days under ideal conditions, but the mission is expected to last about 90 days because work will be suspended in bad weather, he said.

-The hydrolysis process uses water and other reagents like sodium hydroxide and sodium hypochlorite to neutralize bulk amounts of chemical warfare agents, according to the Defence Department's Edgewood Chemical Biological Centre.
+The hydrolysis process uses water and other reagents like sodium hydroxide and sodium hypochlorite to neutralize bulk amounts of chemical warfare agents, according to the Defense Department's Edgewood Chemical Biological Center.